-'Loan loss rate' Is quoted in basis points and represents total annualised loan impairment divided by gross loans and advances to customers and banks held at amortised cost at the balance sheet date.
+'Loan loss rate' Is quoted in basis points and represents total loan impairment divided by gross loans and advances to customers and banks held at amortised cost at the balance sheet date.

-'Loan to deposit ratio' The ratio of loans and advances to customer accounts calculated for Barclays UK; Corporate; International Consumer, Cards and Payments; and Non-Core retail.
+Loan to deposit ratio' Loans and advances divided by customer accounts calculated for Barclays UK; Barclays International and Non-Core, excluding investment banking businesses.
 This excludes particular liabilities issued by the retail businesses that have characteristics comparable to retail deposits (for example structured Certificates of Deposit and retail bonds), which are included within debt securities in issue.